 - Or dealing with anything else that could potentially distract them during the intervention

 In a perfect world, you want an addict to be 100 percent focused on everything that’s said and done during an intervention.
-The last thing you want is for them to be thinking about something else entirely while everyone at the intervention is trying to talk to them.
+The last thing you want is for them to be thinking about something else entirely while everyone is trying to talk to them.

 2. Inviting the Wrong People to It